-The BSF checks whether there is already a PCF handling the MBS Policy associations related to the same MBS Session Id.
-If no such PCF is found the BSF stores the information in the request; otherwise, the BSF rejects the register request and includes the existing PCF address information hosting the Npcf_MBSPolicyControl service in the response (see clause 4.2.2.4 of 3GPP TS 29.521 [22]).
+At the reception of a PCF for an MBS session binding registration request, the BSF checks whether there is already a PCF handling the MBS Session identified by the provided MBS Session ID.
+If no such PCF is found, the BSF stores the information received in the request, i.e. registers the PCF sending the request as the PCF handling the MBS session; otherwise, the BSF rejects the registration request and includes the information of the existing PCF instance currently handling the MBS session in the response (see clause 4.2.2.4 of 3GPP TS 29.521 [22]).